Animals

 Dreaming About a Wolf: Meaning, Psychology & Symbolism

-Dreaming about a wolf may reflect instincts, fears, or aspects of one's personality.
+Dreaming of a wolf can reflect instincts, freedom, and the exploration of one's inner strength.

 Written by: DreamMeaning Editorial Team